pkrumins/quick-cd/readme.txt

     bind "\C-[d": "qcd\n"

-Now each time you git Alt-d (or Esc-d), quick cd will pop up a list of most frequently used directories.
+Now each time you hit Alt-d (or Esc-d), quick cd will pop up a list of most frequently used directories.

 Now if you can use arrow keys to navigate the list, or type a pattern to find